 JWVS cholarships Recognize Outstanding Citizenship in Stamford Youth for 12th Year: Application Period Now Open for JWV Community Service Scholarships

 STAMFORD, CT – October 21, 2015.
 The Jewish War Veterans, Fred Robbins Post 142, announced today that applications are now being accepted for its 2015 JWV Community Service Scholarships.
-The scholarships are awarded to high seniors who have made a significant contribution to the Stamford community and are given in honor of Stamford veterans who have selflessly served our country and community.
+The scholarships are awarded to high school seniors who have made a significant contribution to the Stamford community and are given in honor of Stamford veterans who have selflessly served our country and community.

 Now in its 12th year, the JWV Community Service Scholarships were established in 2005 when Fred Robbins Post 142 expanded the Citizen of the Year (COTY) program — one of Stamford’s most coveted community service/volunteer recognition efforts — to include young adults.